- Are two variables related?

 Six one-hour quizzes will be given on the approximate dates shown on the Dates page.
 Make-up quizzes will be provided only if you have a fixed commitment of sufficient importance that was set before the beginning of the semester or a verifiable medical condition.
 You will not be allowed to take a missed quiz without my prior approval.
 The final quiz will not be given early.
 Your two highest quiz grades will be “worth more” and your two lowest quiz grades will be “worth less” in your final grade (see grading table).

 Several homework assignments will be assigned per module.
 PRINTED homework assignments are due at the beginning of the class period on the assigned due date (announced in class and on the Dates page).
 Assignments not handed in at the beginning of the class period will be considered late.
 Late assignments will not be accepted.
-The lowest approximately 20% of homework grades will be excluded when computing your overall grade.
+If you meet with me in my office before the end of the second week of class, the lowest approximately 20% of homework grades will be excluded when computing your overall grade.

 Each homework assignment is worth 10 points and will be graded in two parts.
 The first part is an assessment of completeness and formatting (each assignment should follow the expectations outlined here) according to the following rubric.